aharring83/Bacterial-Genomics-Workshop/README.md

 Now we are readying to do some bioinformatics!!!

 We are going to participate in a Legionella surveillance study.
 The Southern Nevada Health District and Southern Nevada Water Authority routinely perform surveillance of building water (premise plumbing)  in order to ensure the safety of public health.
 Legionnaire's disease is a bacterial respiratory disease with flu-like symptoms caused by _Legionella pneumonphila_. _Legionella pneumonphila_ is ubiquitous in fresh water environments and can grow in premise plumbing systems due to their favorable conditions.
-Legionnaire's disease is transmitted by the inhalation of contaminated water droplets and contaminated building water systems are known sources of Legionnaire's disease outbreaks.
-Not all _Legionella pneumonphila_ are pathogenic and cause disease, only certain strains are pathogenic and cause disease.
+Legionnaire's disease is transmitted by the inhalation of water droplets from contaminated building water systems.
+Not all _Legionella pneumonphila_ are pathogenic and cause disease, only certain strains/serogroups are pathogenic and cause disease.
 We are going to be analyzing a subset of building water samples collected throughout Las Vegas Valley and compare them to a pathogenic strain linked to an ongoing outbreak in Los Angeles County.

 ![](https://i.postimg.cc/1zdPgHjQ/How-Legionella-Affects-Building-Water-Systems-and-People.png)